top of page

 Barbarians riding to the Capital to claim rights on farmland

-In this blogpost we firstly explore and re-define the true meaning of the journey of the two Frisian kings to Rome.
-Secondly, we will explain that those Frisians of the Later Iron Age were not Germanics at all, as the Romans wanted us to believe, but Celts.
+In this blog post we firstly explore and re-define the true meaning of the journey of the two Frisian kings to Rome.
+It is a bit of debunking Frisian history.
+Secondly, we will explain that those Frisians of the Late Iron Age were not Germanics at all, as the Romans wanted us to believe.
+They were Celts.

 1. Démarche to Rome